Myanmar’s military is back in charge after coup. But it faces a nation transformed.

 These acts of resistance will thwart the military’s efforts.
 Few believe that results of a fair election will change if a vote is indeed called after a year under military rule.

-“People didn’t like the coup,” said Ma Thandar.
+“People didn’t like the coup,” Ma Thandar said.
 “And as a consequence of this, the NLD will just gain more support.”

 Aung Naing Soe in Yangon and Alicia Chen in Taipei contributed to this report.